FALL FY 18 PROGRAM ANNOUNCEMENT

-- Proposal title, technical contact name and contact information
+- Proposal title, contact names and contact information

 - Select the most appropriate technology sector

-- Brief description of technology and unmet need (300 words maximum)
+- Brief description of technology, unmet need and project goals (300 words maximum)

 - TRL and justification (300 words maximum)

-- Submit the LOI by November 23, 2017 by 5:00 p.m.
-MT.
-Only those LOIs submitted on USTAR forms are reviewed.
+- Submit the LOI by November 29, 2017 by 5:00 p.m.
+MST.
+Only those LOIs submitted on USTAR forms will be reviewed.